lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 :bdg-danger:`Work in progress`

-.. todo:: Add further testing steps, results, and images.
+.. todo:: Add information about software image used for this demo.

 **GPIO** stands for **General-Purpose Input/Output**.
 It's a set of programmable pins that you can use to connect and control various electronic components.